jobro13/Love2DGames/README.md

 Love 2D games collection

-Currently featuring one game: snake. wow
+Currently featuring one game: snake.
+But it's multiplayer.  wow

 How to use: